Dolok Oan: Etymology

+The beach is referred to in Tetum, and also often in English and Portuguese, as Dolok Oan, which is a combination of the words for wet ground (dolok) and child (oan).
+The beach is also referred to in English as Cristo Rei Back Beach.

-The beach's "precise but utterly uncharming" most commonly used English language name, Jesus Backside Beach, alludes to the colossal Cristo Rei of Dili statue located immediately to its west.
+The beach's "precise but utterly uncharming" nickname, Jesus Backside Beach, alludes to the colossal Cristo Rei statue located immediately to its west.
 As the statue faces in a westerly direction, it presents its rear or back side to the beach.